-Master's Program in Service Engineering (enrolled in 2019)
+Master's Program in Service Engineering (completed in 2021)

 I enrolled in this program in order to develop my research skills and problem-solving skills.

 I am living fulfilling research life by taking advantage of the regional characteristics of the Tsukuba Science City and the concept of Policy and Planning Sciences.